 If you check the British Land Registry, you can see that Foxwood Estates Limited owns a townhouse worth £2.75m in Kensington.
 Clicking on Foxwood Estates Limited in the visualization will reveal that another director for this company is “Ayad Allawi” (without an H), also connected to another company.

-Of course if you already knew that Allawi was in the Panama Papers data, you could also have found his name by typing it into the search box.
+Of course, if you already knew that Allawi was in the Panama Papers data, you could also have found his name by typing it into the search box.
 On the database’s landing page select the “Search by country” tab (the “Search by jurisdiction” tab is for company searches only, not for individuals), type in “Ayad Allawi” and click “Search.”

 The results page lists all the officers with that name.
 From the results page you can already see which countries those officers are connected to.

 When you click on the name, you get information and a visualization showing the connections between Ayad Allawi and different addresses and offshore entities.
-Clicking on the different nodes will enable you to find all the information you previously found by starting by the company search.
+Clicking on the different nodes will enable you to find all the information you previously found by starting with the company search.

 One final tip when searching for a specific name: ICIJ is publishing the names as they were typed in the leaked records.
 This means that there could be multiple spellings or even misspellings in how names are listed.
 We encourage you to try different spellings.
+If you’re not sure about the spelling of a name, you can also use a wild card - adding an asterisk (*) at the end of a name, or searching for multiple possible spellings.
+For example, you could try searching for Allaw* or Allawi~2.

 Find all the names connected to a country

-ICIJ connected the names of people and offshore entities in the database to more than 200 countries and territories through their listed addresses.
+ICIJ connected the names of individuals and offshore entities in the database to more than 200 countries and territories through their listed addresses.
 This way, if a person is the beneficial owner of a company and is connected to an address in France, the person will appear if you search for all the names associated with France.

 The search results are displayed in sections: you can see the offshore entities (these are the companies, trusts, foundations and more), the officers (which includes directors, shareholders and/or beneficiaries), intermediaries (the lawyers and service providers who help set up or act as the registered agents for the offshore companies), and the addresses connected to that country.